 Framed Pool Fencing

-Framed pool fencing is made from aluminum or vinyl posts that are attached to your deck or patio with brackets.
+Framed pool fencing is made from aluminium or vinyl posts that are attached to your deck or patio with brackets.
 The posts are then covered with a mesh fabric, which can be either transparent or opaque.
-Framed pool fences are a popular choice for many homeowners because they provide an affordable way to create a safe, enclosure around your pool.
+Framed pool fences are a popular choice for many homeowners because they provide an affordable fence option to create a safe, enclosure around your pool.
 They’re also easy to install and require very little maintenance.

 1. Are more affordable than other types of pool fencing